MarcoDiModica/HawkEngine_Warhammer40K/README.md

 - Shader Module (work in progress - almost finished)

 - Octree (work in progress - implemented but not functional)

+## SCRIPTING FEATURES ##

+- Added MonoBehaviour environment.

+- Added ScriptComponent (editor interactability work in progress).

+- Added Engine Binds to translate between Cpp and C# functions.

+- Added C# translations for GameObject, TransformComponent, MeshRendererComponent and CameraComponent.

+## PROBLEMS TO SOLVE ##

+- Some core functionalities need to either be implemented or changed.

+- Creating new C# Components is a tedius procedure.

+- Interactability via the editor is not finished.

+- Many improvements for user experienced should be performed.

+## GIFS ##

 ## LICENSES ##